Dog-Lexius: A Tail of Two Friends

 With Dog-Lexius, Susan’s aim is to help raise awareness of dyslexia, especially within schools, and to reach those who need help and understanding.

 She says: “I have a wonderful dyslexic son who has spent years keeping me on my toes.
 It was he who gave me the insight to write Dog-Lexius, which is really the story of a young boy and his mum struggling to be heard.

 A note on Dyslexia

-Dyslexia effects at least 10% of Britain’s population.
-It is estimated that at least one in ten people worldwide (700 million) struggle daily with this reading and writing disability and many of them struggle with multiple neurodiversity issues.
+Dyslexia affects at least 10 per cent of Britain’s population and it is estimated that 700 million people worldwide struggle daily with this reading and writing disability, with many of them struggling with multiple neurodiversity issues.